peramide/peramide/README.md

   - 🎓 First Class Graduate of **Industrial Chemistry**, University of Ibadan
   - 🧾 Completed **Harvard CS50x** (Computer Science for Engineers)
   - 🔬 Passionate about merging **AI/ML** with **Chemistry**, especially for **drug discovery**
-  - 🧠 Currently learning Python-based AI tools for chemistry applications
+  - 🧠 Currently doing a 100-days coding for AI/ML with the eventual goal of applicating to Chemistry
   - 🚀 Exploring how ML models can accelerate **natural product research**
   - 🎯 Goal: Build intelligent platforms for modern chemistry innovation
 </details>